MicrosoftDocs/power-automate-docs/articles/approvals-known-issues.md

 **Power Apps V2 trigger doesn't support non-open API flows**

-If you update your Power Apps V1 trigger to the Power Apps V2 trigger, your flow receive a connection error.
+If you update your Power Apps V1 trigger to the Power Apps V2 trigger, your flow receives a connection error.
 To workaround this issue, update your flow to the Power Apps V2 trigger, remove and re-add the flow, and then save the app.

 **Updating Power Apps v2 trigger to invoker connection**